09 December 2020

 "Ye doo, doo ye?
 Wot doo ye no of it young sir?"
 Mam bit.

-Quite a lot actually, he's seen the movie five times, he's a fan of the History Channel and has watched no less than four programmes on it and well, he is a small authority.
-He even knows things I didn't and I looked them up and he was right!
+Quite a lot, actually.
+He's seen the movie five times, he's a fan of the History Channel and has watched no less than four programmes on it, and well, he is a small authority.
+He even knows things I didn't, and I looked them up, and he was right!
 Pretty embarrassing for someone who lived not far from where it all started.

 This brings me to last night.
-The child comes to me Mam and asks if she can get him the Titanic iceberg for Christmas.
+The child comes to Mam and asks if she can get him the Titanic iceberg for Christmas.
 WHAT?

 "Doo day even make sumtin' like dat?"
 Her voice was full of surprise and shock.

-I tried to talk him out of it, but he was insistent the iceberg would complete the setting.
+I tried to talk him out of it, but he insisted that the iceberg would complete the setting.
 I told him I'd buy him the picture of the damn thing instead (which I had at one time and left behind) only to find THAT sells for $69 unframed.
 Well, he didn't want that (thank goodness).
 I told him I'd think about the iceberg and look around with his grand-mam.

 Gabe